yunlongliukm/BGSP/README.md

 # Bamboo Genome Sequencing Project

 Bamboo Genome Sequencing Project (BGSP) is focused on the sequencing of 11 bamboo genomes.
-This repository contains workflows and scripts used for the identification and comparative analysis of bamboo subgenomes.
+This repository is currently being developed and houses workflows and scripts that are utilized for the identification and comparative analysis of bamboo subgenomes.

-In development

 # Citation